October 28: Today in Royal History

 Full name: Sophie Elizabeth Marie Gabrielle

 Sophie is the eldest of five daughters of Prince Max, Duke in Bavaria and Countess Elizabeth Douglas.
 In 1993, she married Hereditary Prince Alois of Liechtenstein, the heir to the throne of Liechtenstein.
 They have four children.
-Sophie often accompanies her husband on foreign visits, as well as many events within Liechtenstein.
+Sophie often accompanies her husband on foreign visits and attends many events in Liechtenstein.
 She serves as a patron for many organizations, often relating to children, education, and the arts, and has been the President of the Liechtenstein Red Cross since 2015.
-Sophie will likely become the Jacobite heir to the British throne after the death of her childless uncle and her father.
+Sophie will likely become the Jacobite heir to the British throne after the deaths of her childless uncle and her father.
 See the article below for more information on the Jacobite Succession.

 Unofficial Royalty: Sophie, Hereditary Princess of Liechtenstein